 Rosemary is a fragrant evergreen herb that is native to the Mediterranean.
 It has a long history of use in cuisine, medicine, and even as a symbol of remembrance.
 Rosemary is easy to grow indoors, and can thrive in almost any environment.
 It can be grown in containers or directly planted into the soil.
 Growing rosemary indoors offers many benefits, including improved air quality, increased flavor for dishes, and even potential health benefits.

-See also What is Rose Campion Plant
+See also What is Red Maple Plant

 One of the most obvious benefits of growing rosemary indoors is its pleasant aroma.
 The herb’s scent will fill your home with a light refreshing smell that can help to purify the air in your living space.
 Not only does the scent of rosemary help to freshen up your home, but it also helps to repel insects such as mosquitoes.